gagangulyani/COVID-Text-Extractor/README.md

 # COVID-Text-Extractor

-Extract COVID related info from Images and Text using Google's Tesseract-OCR and Regular Expressions.
+Extract COVID related info from Images, PDFs and Texts using Google's Tesseract-OCR, PDFMiner.six and Regular Expressions.

 ## **How it can be used?**